 So let me start over.

-During my trainings, I have an activity that encourages attendees to think about someone who’s played a significant role in their professional life: a first boss, a co-worker, an important client, etc..
+During my trainings, I have an activity that encourages attendees to think about someone who’s played a significant role in their professional life, an everyday hero: a first boss, a co-worker, an important client, etc..
 I ask them to write this person’s name on a piece of paper and go through a number of associative activities to really bring the emotional connection to that person to the surface.
 It’s powerful to watch the physical transformation these individuals go through as they think about this person and what they truly mean to them.